box/boxcli/examples/Inactive Users Report/README.md

 ## Script Parameters
-1. Update the [daysInactive](/examples/Inactive%20Users%20Report/Inactive_Users_Report.ps1#L20) to set the number of days which event will be scanned, for all users have no specific event in these days will be consider as inactive.
-If value not changed, or equal to -1, you will be prompted when run the script.
+1. Update the [daysInactive](/examples/Inactive%20Users%20Report/Inactive_Users_Report.ps1#L20) to set the number of days which event will be scanned, for all users that have no specific event in these days will be considered as inactive.
+If value not changed, or equal to -1, you will be prompted when running the script.

-2. Optional: Change the report output file name, set the value for [ReportName]((/examples/Inactive%20Users%20Report/Inactive_Users_Report.ps1#L16)
+2. Optional: To change the report output file name, set the value for [ReportName](/examples/Inactive%20Users%20Report/Inactive_Users_Report.ps1#L16) variable.

 ## Logging ##
 Logs are written to a `logs` folder within the folder that contains this script.
 The logs are named `Inactive_Users_Report_all.txt` and `Inactive_Users_Report_errors.txt`.
 The former contains all log entries and the latter contains only errors.